 Nearly 25% of Australian university students are studying for a STEM degree.
 Natural and Physical Sciences (8.4% of all enrolments), Engineering (7.9%), and Information Technology (4.7%) are the largest fields in STEM.

 Degree: Bachelor’s in Engineering and Master’s in Computer Science

-ANU is the world-leading university in Melbourne, Australia’s capital.
+ANU is the world-leading university in Canberra, Australia’s capital.
 The university conducts workshops about STEM for students to give a brief knowledge of what the course is all about.
 Along with the students, the College also hosted 36 STEM teachers from around Australia for the National Science Teachers Summer School.
 Students have an opportunity to experiment in the art laboratories while being mentored by leading scientists.

 The graduates of ANU have been rated as Australia’s most employable graduates and among the most explored after by employers worldwide.

 A full list of programs and courses at ANU is available here

 Degree: Master of Cybersecurity, Graduate Certificate of Cybersecurity